 How many of you are worried about getting your body back after baby?
 If you nodded your head yes, you’re not alone!
 We hear this from women all the time and want to give you some excellent advice to help you navigate the unchartered waters of postpartum.

-Annie Tinker, Knocked-Up Fitness® Prenatal coach, certified Birth Doula and mom of a 2-year old, answers your questions about how to get your body back after baby.
+Annie Tinker, Knocked-Up Fitness® and Wellness Prenatal coach, certified Birth Doula and mom of a 2-year old, answers your questions about how to get your body back after baby.

 1. When is it ok for women to resume physical activity after baby?

 Most women are told they can resume physical activity after their 6-week postpartum check-up.
 While this can be true, I highly recommend listening to your body.
 If you feel like your body is ready for some activity, start SLOWLY!
 I recommend beginning with some breath work to begin lightly activating your pelvic floor.
 This can also be a great stress reliever!